A4Vision/naive-decision-tree/tree/optimized_train/theory.md

 with j degrees of freedom.

+#### Minor improvement to approach 3
+Actually, we don't have n1_L samples of Normal(MU_L, VARIANCE_L),
+but n1_L samples of a random variable with expectancy MU_L and variance VARIANCE_L.

+One simple thing we can do in order to get samples of a normal variable, is to partition the samples into sets of size ~= 30.
+The sum of 30 such numbers indeed distributes normally.
+Then we have

+n1_L / 30 samples of Normal(30 * MU_L, 30 * VARIANCE_L)

 ## Future directions
 * Consider latent variance as well
 * Do not consider only worst case evaluation of the expectancy